-Are there opportunities for your people to communicate to you?
+Are there opportunities for your people to communicate with you?

 Is effective at duplicating right thinking and behaviours.
 When you’ve set your Vision and discussed your expectations, this naturally leads to the thinking and behaviours you want to see in relation to achieving these and it’s an effective forum to keep your team member accountable for their actions.

 What process do you use to duplicate the thinking and behaviours you’d like your team to adopt?